Most CBD products, including CBD tinctures and CBD vape liquids, come with third-party lab reports. But what are these, and how do you read them?

-- Pesticides and Herbicides (tested using HPLC mass spectrometry): The Elixinol sample was 100% clear of 24 common pesticides, including Abamectin, Spinosad, Imazalil, and Carbaryl.
-(If a lab report finds pesticides or herbicides in a strain you’re considering purchasing, we would recommend making sure that it’s under the federally mandated limits.
-You can find by checking regulatory information on the Environmental Protection Agency’s website database).
+Pesticides and herbicides (tested using HPLC mass spectrometry): The Elixinol sample was 100% clear of 24 common pesticides, including Abamectin, Spinosad, Imazalil, and Carbaryl.
+(If a lab report finds pesticides or herbicides in an oil you’re considering purchasing, we would recommend making sure that it’s under the federally mandated limits.
+You can find this by checking regulatory information on the Environmental Protection Agency’s website database).

 CBD Third Party Lab Report: CW

 charlottesweb.com (which is made by the famous Stanley Brothers) is probably the most popular and reputable CBD product on the market.
 Here is the most recent CW lab report (conducted by Botanacor Services) for a batch of the 100 mL “Everyday Advanced 5000” oil:

 |Residual solvents (including PEG and PG)||Pass|

 |Heavy Metal Content (Pb, Hg, Cd)||Pass|

 If Third-Party Testing isn’t Mandatory, Why Do Companies Do It?

 As mentioned, market-leading CBD companies know that consumers have concerns about purchasing CBD products in an unregulated market.
 Therefore, large CBD brands like Premium Jane and PureKana have their products tested by independent testing companies to help ease those concerns for their customers.